Architecture

 More info will be available once contracts are open sourced.

-In addition to serving static files for a project, Content Nodes also participate in a distributed monitoring system whereby peer nodes are assessed for uptime and performance.
+In addition to serving files for a project, Content Nodes also participate in a distributed monitoring system whereby peer nodes are assessed for uptime and performance.
 This data is collected over time and stored in a local database, where it eventually gets retrieved by the EarthFast network reconciliation process.